slipwolff/TU821-1-RoboSumo-Project/README.md

 # TUD-RoboSumo-Archive
-All files related to the TU805 RoboSumo Project will be uploaded here
+All files related to the TU805 RoboSumo Project will be uploaded here.